 No doubt about it: wood flooring looks fantastic.
 Even if you do not like its coldness and hardness—both of which can be softened with area rugs and carpet runners—the visual appeal of wood flooring cannot be argued.

 Engineered wood flooring has surpassed solid wood flooring in popularity.
 Laminate flooring is often considered to have a lower resale value than solid wood or engineered wood.

 Resilient flooring tends to rate even lower than laminate flooring, though categories start to overlap with better types of resilient flooring like thick rigid core luxury vinyl plank.
 Wall-to-wall carpeting tends to have low resale value, if anything because it has a shorter lifespan of five to 15 years.

 A USA Today study that uses National Association of Realtors data found that 54-percent of potential home buyers said that they would be willing to spend more for wood flooring: up to $2,080.

-A few studies posit the idea that home buyers might be willing to pay more for wood flooring.
-Some of the data associated with claims of greater resale value use speculative terms such as "would" and "believe that."
+A few studies also advance the idea that home buyers might be willing to pay more for wood flooring.
+Some of the data associated with claims of greater resale value use speculative terms.

 Higher Resale Value: Difficult to Verify